Suisun Marsh: Overview

 Suisun Marsh, 116,000 acres (470 km2) of land, bays, and sloughs, is one of the largest estuarine marshes in the western United States.
 Geologically, the Suisun Marsh is the product of water-borne sediment deposition, carried from the Sacramento and San Joaquin Rivers into the San Francisco Bay.
 This process—the weathering of the parent rock of the Sierra Nevada and Vaca Mountains, transport of the weathered material via rivers and creeks, and ultimate deposition into San Francisco Bay—has taken place over thousands of years and has resulted in the patchwork nature of the marsh.
 The marsh areas consist of peat soils formed by the decay of emergent plants over time.

 Originally, Suisun Marsh was a vast stretch of tidal wetlands broken by branching tidal channels and ponds.
 The area alternately flooded and drained with the rise and fall of the tides.
 In winter, the ponds supported high numbers of migratory waterfowl.
 From the years of the Gold Rush to about 1880, the marsh was extensively used by market hunters to provide fresh waterfowl and feathers to San Francisco markets.
-From the 1880s until the 1930s, however, this area was gradually converted to agriculture, made possible by the construction of levees and dikes to hold back the water.
+From the 1880s until the 1930s, however, this area was gradually converted to agriculture, made possible by the construction of levees to hold back the water.
 Eventually, increasing soil salinity made cultivation and even cattle grazing unprofitable and cultivation ceased on all wetland areas.
 Most of the marsh was then purchased by public and private interests as habitat for waterfowl, mainly to support hunting.
 Later, the construction of water development projects (specifically, the federal Central Valley Project and the California State Water Project) in the Sacramento-San Joaquin watersheds altered the natural salinity regime of the marsh, making it more saline.
 In an effort to maintain the wetlands, the marsh landowners sought legislation to preserve the area from residential or commercial development.
 In addition, they pursued relief from the impacts of the water projects on the salinity regime of the marsh.
 As a result, the parties entered into agreements to offset the impacts of the water projects on the managed wetlands.
-Today, Suisun Marsh supports a diversity of fish, wildlife and plants, including a large population of river otters, a number of native fish species, and birds ranging from marsh wrens to American white pelicans.
-Rush Ranch has only been recently acquired and is managed for both historic and biological values.
-However, its habitats are being enhanced and many tidal marsh plants and animals can be seen there.
+Suisun Marsh supports a diversity of fish, wildlife and plants, including a large population of river otters, a number of native fish species, and birds ranging from marsh wrens to American white pelicans.